≡ Menu

 One often included living benefit rider is the terminal illness rider, AKA accelerated death benefit rider.

-This living benefit allows an insured to access the death benefit while they are still living if they meet the eligibility requirements set forth in the policy.
+This living benefit allows an insured to access the death benefit while living if they meet the eligibility requirements outlined in the policy.

 Critical Illness Rider.

-A critical care rider would allow a living insured to collect a portion of his or her life insurance policy to pay for unexpected medical expenses that could arise due to a medical emergency in which one is expected to survive.
+A critical care rider would allow a living insured to collect a portion of their life insurance policy to pay for unexpected medical expenses that could arise due to a medical emergency in which one is expected to survive.

-Examples of such emergencies may include suffering from a heart attack or a stroke, being diagnosed with cancer or suffering from some type of serious injury.
+Examples of such emergencies may include suffering from a heart attack or a stroke, being diagnosed with cancer, or suffering from some serious injury.

 A Chronic illness rider.